mkothuru-autopackager-sanitytesting/verademo-custom/readme.md

 sccsx
-`/reset` will reset the data in the database with a load of:
+`/reset` will reset the data in the database with a load of: fdvv

 - users
 - jokes